kodecocodes/swift-algorithm-club/Union-Find/README.markdown

 1. First, we check if current index represent a node that is root.
 That means we find number that represent the set of element we search for.

 2. Otherwise we recursively call our method on parent of current node.
 And then we do **very important thing**: we cache index of root node, so when we call this method again it will executed faster because of cached indexes.
-Without that optimization method's complexity is **O(n)** but now in combination with the size optimization (we'll look at that in Union section) it is almost **O(1)**.
+Without that optimization method's complexity is **O(n)** but now in combination with the size optimization (I'll cover that in Union section) it is almost **O(1)**.

 3. We return our cached root as result.